Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Best route: Dalhousie → Kangra → Baijnath → Bir Billing (6-hour drive)

-Palampur instantly calmed me down with endless tea plantations, mountain views, and gentle breezes filled with the aroma of tea leaves.
-It’s the kind of place where you want to just sit, sip, and stare at the hills.
+Palampur instantly calm down us with endless tea plantations, mountain views, and gentle breezes filled with the aroma of tea leaves.
+It’s the kind of place where you want to just sit, sip and stare at the hills.

-I spent a whole afternoon exploring a local tea factory and watching how Kangra tea is made.
+I like to spend a whole afternoon exploring a local tea factory and watching how Kangra tea is made.
 The people here are friendly and love sharing stories about their land and traditions.

 Things to do: Visit Neugal Khad, Tashi Jong Monastery, and tea estates